 First Book Award

 The Immigration and Ethnic History Society awards a prize to recognize the work of early career scholars in the field of U.S. immigration and ethnic history.
-The First Book Award will be presented to the book judged best on any aspect of the immigration and ethnic history of the United States and/or North America.
+The First Book Award is a $2,000 award presented annually at the IEHS banquet during the OAH for the book judged best on any aspect of the immigration and ethnic history of the United States and/or North America.

 Eligibility